 However, there are more than a few sticking points-

-Premium Sharing-Now next challenge is how to fund the program that will increase in cost every year.
+Premium Sharing-Now the next challenge is how to fund the program that will increase in cost every year.

 The solution to that is that the program does not have to be entirely funded from the employer’s pocket it can be partially funded by employees.
 There are no set limits to this cost can be divided between the two.

-Conflict with existing personal insurance- the biggest challenge with partially sponsored Health insurance program is that employees who have existing insurance coverage or are covered under the insurance of their parents usually have strong reservation about signing up for the program.
+Conflict with existing personal insurance- the biggest challenge with a partially sponsored Health insurance program is that employees who have existing insurance coverage or are covered under the insurance of their parents usually have strong reservations about signing up for the program.

-The benefit to highlight in this case is the insurance cover that excludes only minimally apply any restriction of pre-existing health condition.
+The benefit to highlight in this case is the insurance cover that excludes only minimally apply any restriction of pre-existing health conditions.

 These programs can also be extended to cover employees’ parents.

 How much is enough- No two start-up journeys are the same, so this question has no standard answer.
 Based on capacity average income and bearing capacity of the employee as per their contribution what can premium can be best offered.
 An average cover of 2 lac plus will be a good start for (self+ spouse) or even self+ spouse + child.
-It’s not enough for covering parents in the plan (which also increase premium).
+It’s not enough for covering parents in the plan (which also increases premium).

-Managing Y-O-Y escalation in premium- group insurance premium divided in a small group can be untenable after one year even if small number of claims are made.
-To cope with this insurance companies provide a number of restrictions and limitations such as high co-pay, procedural limits, room rent limits etc. These restriction can seem unappetizing, but these serve the purpose of keeping the insurance claim low, hence premium stable.
+Managing Y-O-Y escalation in premium- group insurance premium divided in a small group can be untenable after one year even if a small number of claims are made.
+To cope with this insurance companies provide a number of restrictions and limitations such as high co-pay, procedural limits, room rent limits, etc. These restrictions can seem unappetizing, but these serve the purpose of keeping the insurance claim low, hence premium stable.

 There are few restrictions that required to be understood before opting for group Mediclaim insurance as prescribed by insurance governing body IRDA, such as-

 One cannot form a group for the sole purpose of availing health insurance.
-It has to be a homogeneous group of people that are linked to each other as a group for other purpose or economic activity other than insurance.
+It has to be a homogeneous group of people that are linked to each other as a group for other purposes or economic activity other than insurance.